chloevoyer/multi-language-al-folio/_posts/en-us/2024-11-01-predatory-practices-en-us.md

 ---

-{% include image-slider.html path="assets/slides/predatory-practices/" count=11 extension="jpeg" %}
+{% include image-slider.liquid path="assets/slides/predatory-practices/" count=11 extension="jpeg" %}

 In today's digital age, a concerning trend has emerged in academic publishing that threatens research integrity: predatory publishing practices.
 I recently fell into a fascinating research rabbit hole about this topic, and what I discovered was both alarming and important to share.